What Makes Ice Cream Different From Frozen Custard, Yogurt, and Gelato?

 The old saying, “I scream, you scream, we all scream for ice cream,” is pretty much true.
 Who doesn’t like the cool, sugary treat during the lazy days of summer?
 When I was a kid, going to the local Dairy Queen or Tastee Freeze was a treat that we waited for all week.

 Life was simple then, when ice cream was ice cream.
 We could just enjoy.
-Sometimes now there are too many choices: ice cream, frozen yogurt, frozen custard, gelato… and the list goes on.
+These days, it can feel as though there are too many choices: ice cream, frozen yogurt, frozen custard, gelato — and the list goes on.
 What exactly is going on and what is what?
 Ice cream isn’t just ice cream anymore.

-To be classified as ice cream by the USDA, ice cream must contain at least 10 percent milkfat.
-This fact is what distinguishes ice cream from all the other frozen products such as frozen custard, frozen yogurt, gelato, sherbert, sorbet and others.
+To be classified as ice cream by the USDA, ice cream must contain at least 10% milkfat.
+This fact is what distinguishes ice cream from all the other frozen products such as frozen custard, frozen yogurt, gelato, sherbert, sorbet, and others.

 Online Store Logo